Pwn-Solo/pwn-solo.github.io/_posts/2026-05-20-QuickHealVuln.md

 date: 2026-05-20 20:05:10
 ---

+A high-severity privilege escalation vulnerability I discovered in Quick Heal antivirus kernel drivers (ggc.sys and catflt.sys).
+By exploiting circular authentication and insecure communication ports, I demonstrated how a non-privileged user can completely bypass self-protection to read, write, or delete any system file, including local credential hives.

 ## Overview

 Quick Heal is one of India's most widely deployed antivirus products, used across millions of consumer and enterprise endpoints.
 This post documents a chain of vulnerabilities I found in two of its kernel drivers — `ggc.sys` and `catflt.sys` — that allow a standard non-privileged Windows user to completely bypass the product's self-protection mechanism and gain unrestricted read, write, delete, and rename access to any file on the system.